Nakazoto/relays/README.md

 # relays
-Some of my relay calculator files
+This is a repository for my relay calculator design files.